Sorrento Sailing Couta Boat Club is committed to Child Safety:

-SSCBC has two Australian Sports Commission trained Member Protection Information Officers (MPIOs) Philip Hall and Ben Fels.
+SSCBC has two Australian Sports Commission trained Member Protection Information Officers (MPIOs) Deb Hodgson and Ben Fels.
 Our MPIOs plus Jorja Crowe are also our appointed Child Safety Officers and can be contacted through the office to assist with any concerns regarding Child Safety.

 We encourage reporting any Hazards, Accidents, Incidents or Risk with our online HAIR reporting form.
 Child safety matters can be reported through this process, however if reported anonymously, it may limit further action we can take.